 Keeping your teen safe online is critical, and we want to help take out some of the guesswork.

 “As kids get older and begin getting mobile devices, they are more and more active online,” says Angie Boy, DrPH, program manager at the Stephanie V. Blank Center for Safe and Healthy Children.
-“Setting boundaries is important, but we’ve found the most effective way to protect against online dangers is having open conversations about what your teen may find online and making her comfortable telling you if she comes across something suspicious.”
+“Setting boundaries is important, but we’ve found the most effective way to protect against online dangers is having open conversations about what your teen may find online and making them comfortable telling you if they comes across something suspicious.”

 Tips for having open conversations about being online: